-7. Upgrade/Relocate Medical Equipment
+7. Process Box: Upgrade/Relocate Medical Equipment

-When medical equipment is upgraded or relocated, the equipment, when finally installed, would be required to meet current code requirements for the actual installation.
-Equipment, when finally installed, must be listed, labeled or certified by a Nationally Recognized Testing Laboratory (NRTL).
+Equipment must be listed, labeled or certified by a Nationally Recognized Testing Laboratory (NRTL) and installed per current code requirements.
 As indicated in the lower portion of the electrical flow chart, existing electrical systems not within the scope of construction but connected to supplying the medical equipment, would only need to be upgraded if load capacity limits are exceeded.